vimalmenon/Learn-AZ-900/questions/README.md

 - Azure Arc can manager a third-party DB solution hosted outside of Azure
 - [x] No
 ---
+-  A network security group will block all network traffic by default
+- [x] No

 ---
-Azure Traffic Manager Profile
+- Azure Traffic Manager Profile
     - DNS Profile
-Azure Cost Management Tool
+- Azure Cost Management Tool
     - Provider cost management to the user / Company
-Azure Service Health
+- Azure Service Health
     - Provide Global View of the status of Azure